 The Xiaomi 1 Is Inaccurate Too

 Maybe the Mi2 I got was just broken.
+Who knows?
 Maybe the shipping guy dropped the machine on the way to my home and damaged the particle counter.

 To test that possibility, I tested an older Mi1 against the Dylos Pro (which also scored well against the official PM2.5 numbers).
 The results showed the same pattern as the Mi2.

 I also tested the Mi2 Pro, and it showed the same pattern.
 Thus, this seems to be a consistent problem with Xiaomi purifiers.

 How Do We Know Those Other Numbers Are Correct?

 Hang on, aren’t we assuming the Laser Egg and the Node are the right numbers?
 How do we know that those are the right ones, and the Xiaomi is the wrong?